GuardionAI/guardion/README.md

 | meta-llama/Prompt-Guard-2-86M                           | 0.4555           |
 | jackhhao/jailbreak-classifier                          | 0.5000           |

+**Notes**
-> *Tested on a multilingual, multi-attack dataset of 50K prompts with 40+ attack classes in 8 languages.
-[More info here](https://docs.guardion.ai/modern-guard)
+> Tested on a multilingual, multi-attack dataset of 50K prompts with 40+ attack classes in 8 languages.

+> Evaluation data was built using real-world red team data from partners and the latest jailbreak and attack methods, [more info here](https://docs.guardion.ai/modern-guard).

+> Here are the threat category tested: encoding, prompt injection, jailbreaking, exfiltration & leakage, evasion & obfuscation, code and command injection, hard negatives (safe content), regular documents (safe content), regular chats (safe content).

+> None of the evaluation data was seen by ModernGuard during training.
+However, indirect leakage cannot be ruled out.
+We do not have visibility into whether other models were trained on this data.

 ## Features
-✅ Plug-and-play SDK for popular agent and LLM frameworks

-🛡️ Real-time prompt inspection
+✅ Plug-and-play SDK for popular agent and LLM frameworks 🛡️ Real-time prompt inspection
 🔍 Customizable detectors and security policies
 🚀 Optimized for low latency and high throughput

 ## How to use?